faroukx/obsidian-homepage/README.md

 # Homepage

-A simple and minimal homepage for your vault using the new Shiba Uni theme!
+A simple and minimal homepage for your vault using the new Shiba Inu theme!

 ## Steps

 1. The only step you need is to **install the homepage in the repository**, everything is already in the Farouk's Homepage vault, including snippets.
-Feel free to take what you like from the homepage and thanks for supporting the Shiba Uni theme.
+Feel free to take what you like from the homepage and thanks for supporting the Shiba Inu theme.

 #### Showcase
 <img src="https://github.com/faroukx/obsidian-homepage/blob/main/background.png?raw=true">